 A monitoring well network of 103 wells is used to evaluate the extent of the plume, monitor the source area, and verify the predicted attenuation of the plume (Figure 1-2).
 The permanent monitoring well network is supplemented with temporary wells.
-A total of 24 temporary wells were installed and sampled from October 2010 through January 2011 (Figure 3.2.17-1 and Table 3.2.17-1).
-There was only one round of temporary well sampling in 2010 due to the construction of the National Synchrotron Light Source II facility impacting access to a number of locations.
+A total of 13 temporary wells were installed during the fourth quarter of 2011 and January 2012 (Figure 3.2.17-1 and Table 3.2.17-1).